Fenoemos/MyArchive/[Project] Coursera/Google Advanced Data Analytics Professional Certificate/[Readme] 4 Waze - Course 4 - Hypothesis test.md

 Please tell leadership we will provide them with this analysis in two weeks time.

-@Chidi, my initial thought is for us to conduct a two-sample t-test to analyze the difference in the mean amount of rides between iPhone users and Android users.
+<ins>@Chidi</ins>, my initial thought is for us to conduct a two-sample t-test to analyze the difference in the mean amount of rides between iPhone users and Android users.
 What do you think?

 Thanks,